INSURANCE 101

 You should also be sure to assess your company’s risk tolerance and partnership requirements.
 Many organizations will only conduct business with firms that meet a certain standard of risk.
 If you partner with companies like these, you’ll need a higher coverage.

-For instance, if there is a breach, and your company is pulled into a lawsuit in response to that breach, cyber insurance policies can be activated to help cover the legal fees and other costs associated with making your defense.
+If there's a breach, and your company is pulled into a lawsuit in response to that breach, cyber insurance policies can be activated to help cover the legal fees and other costs associated with making your defense.
 A very common scenario, for example, is when a startup stores sensitive consumer information using an outside vendor, such as a cloud service or for payment/billing purposes.
 Should that payment or cloud service provider be hacked, the startup could potentially be named in a lawsuit alongside the outside vendor and be financially liable for expenses and damages their customer incurred.

 A first-party claim on a cyber policy is filed when a company’s own system is breached.
 At that point, the limit on the policy helps cover fees and costs associated with notifying customers, monitoring and restoring credit, and conducting forensic analysis.